chef-boneyard/chef-web-docs-2016/includes_ruby/includes_ruby_style_basics_statement_case.rst

 .. code-block:: ruby

-   case node["platform_family"]
+   case node['platform_family']
-   when "debian"
+   when 'debian'
      # do things on debian-ish platforms (debian, ubuntu, linuxmint)
-   when "rhel"
+   when 'rhel'
      # do things on RHEL platforms (redhat, centos, scientific, etc)
    end